atait/nengo/examples/lightwave_stuff/discreteTimeLorenzFiles/README.md

 3. `lorenz_eval` - runs many times, doing various evaluating/plotting

 ## Setting up
-This is happening mainly in MATLAB because it has excellent compiler libraries.
-It is also good for plotting.
+This is happening mainly in MATLAB because it has powerful compiler libraries.

-#### Make a directory `ctrnn data` in the same directory as these files.
-Point the Fourier Sinusoid or whichever notebook to save `.mat` files there.
-Then, this code will use those to plot a nice side-by-side comparison.
+#### Generate some CTRNN data

-The `ctrnn data/` directory is in the .gitignore
+Run the `Fourier Sinusoid Neuron_SciRep` notebook.
+This saves a .mat file with the CTRNN data.
+The `ctrnn data/*.mat` directory is in the .gitignore.

-#### (Optional) Re-compile the simulator
+#### Compile the optimized simulator (optional)
+If you are just plotting paper figures, this is optional.
+The optimized version is only needed for performance analysis (plottype=2, below).

-by running, in the MATLAB command line,
+In the MATLAB command line,
 ```
 codegen lorenz_sim
 ```
-This is as straightforward as it gets.
-You have to redo this if you make changes to the lorenz_sim file for whatever reason (e.g. to temporarily change it to deterministic)
+You have to redo this if you make changes to the lorenz_sim file (e.g. to temporarily change it to deterministic).

-The `codegen/` directory is in the .gitignore

 #### Run the evaluator
 The evaluator has three modes, determined by the `plottype` flag.
 If `plottype ==`